jaderby2/PTC2-Microbiome/README.md

 * All figures, tables, and data generated are documented in the "code/Data_visualization.rmd" directory.

 ## Data
-Raw data files, processed phyloseq objects, data tables and figures are available at Zenodo: [INSERT DOI LINK]
+Raw data files, processed phyloseq objects, data tables and figures are available at Zenodo: (https://doi.org/10.5281/zenodo.15399659)

 ## License
 This project is released under the MIT License for code.